subugoe/aac-frontend-docu/views_and_grids.md

 - **M** – Tablet (Portrait mode)
 - **S** – Phone

+> When talking about views we refer to them as XL-S instead of desktop, tablet etc. because size (or form factor) doesn't imply anything usefull really… a **M View** might be a rather big iPad Pro which is used by touch or it might be a rather small keyboard/mouse dependend MacBook Air.

 ## Grids

 |                  | XL          | L           | M       | S           |